dohack/Your-First-C-TDD-Project/README.md

-# Your-First-C-TDD-Project: Simple Build System with TDD Approac
+# Your-First-C-TDD-Project: Simple Build System with TDD Approach

 ## Overview

 Your-First-C-TDD-Project exemplifies Continuous Test-Driven Development by showcasing a simple addition test in C, seamlessly integrated with Python for automated testing and managed through efficient Makefiles, fostering an iterative and robust development process.